You Are Not Your Story

 And if they did occur, for whatever reason, they would be corrected quickly and would not get stored as a memory in an inaccurate way.
 Untrue, all memories are inaccurate because they are incomplete.
 We only store small bits of information from each experience based on our emotional state of being at the time.

 And then if or when we review these memories in the future, the further away we are from the event, the less accurate the memory is likely to be.

 Q: These memories can be both good and bad, can’t they?

 Of course.
 But even good memories are filtered through biased perceptions.

 Q: So, is the idea not to go back and think about the past?

-A: It is not a matter of thinking about the past.
-It is a matter that this becomes our identity instead of an event that happened in the past.
+It is not a matter of thinking about the past.
+It’s that we turn this into our identity instead of an event that happened in the past.
 It becomes a story that we tell ourselves about ourselves.
 And that is where the problem begins.

-Because if we are not helped from an early age to know how to store memories correctly– While positive memories, absolutely do get stored, the predominance of memories that people have are not often positive.
+While positive memories, absolutely do get stored, the predominance of memories that people have is not often positive.

 This is because what we tend to notice, and store is what has an emotional charge around it that we don’t know how to process.
 Or that we process inaccurately at the time.
 So, it becomes an unresolved emotion.

 This is where you have a conversation and then you keep replaying that conversation in your mind over and over.
 As though doing so could provide you with a different outcome.